Daily High to Daily Low: Is It Safe to Buy Histogen Inc. (HSTO)?

 Sponsored

-The average price from analysts is $4.00.
 HSTO currently public float of 31.13M and currently shorts hold a 1.21% ratio of that float.
-Today, the average trading volume of HSTO was 1.64M shares.
+Today, the average trading volume of HSTO was 1.65M shares.

 HSTO’s Market Performance